CURRY HEALTH NETWORK

 ●Do everything they could to protect you from falling.

 CONCERNS OR SUGGESTIONS●Do you have concerns about your care or your safety while at Curry Health Network?
 Please talk with us about your concerns, tell us your complaints and suggest ways we can improve.
 We will not force you to do something, discriminate against you, interrupt the services we are providing or punish you in some way just because you complain.
 If you are concerned or upset about your visit, we would like you to talk with the manager of the service before you leave.
-He or she often can solve the problem or clear up a misunderstanding.
+They often can solve the problem or clear up a misunderstanding.

 ●Curry Health Network is committed to the prompt resolution of complaints and grievances.
 If you still have a concern after talking with the manager or wish to file a grievance, please contact us by phone to (541)247-3183 or (541)247-3164, mail (Curry Health Network, 94220 4th Street, Gold Beach, Oregon 97444), fax (541) 247-3159 or via email.